Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \subsubsection{Zero-Grounding, Non-Interactive QE: LLM-Driven Single-Stage Expansion}

-\paragraph{Scope and specific notation} This category comprises zero- or few-shot query expansion methods that rely solely on prompting a large language model~($\mathcal{L}$) without supervised fine-tuning, additional retriever training, or systematic grounding in the target corpus.
-Minor uses of corpus evidence in control variants (e.g., injecting a few top-ranked passages into the prompt) are still considered in scope when the main expansion process remains prompt-only and non-interactive.
-Beyond the global notation, we write $\overline{\mathbf{v}}$ for the mean embedding over multiple $g \in G(q)$, used in vector aggregation, and $p(w \mid \theta_{\bullet})$ for a relevance model estimated from generated feedback.
+This category comprises single-stage QE methods that do not rely on iterative retrieval--generation loops and are not systematically grounded in target-corpus evidence during expansion.
+Some methods are prompt-only, whereas others use pretrained or fine-tuned generators; the shared property is zero-grounding and non-interactive operation.

-\paragraph{Query2Doc: Few-shot pseudo-documents} \textbf{Q2D}~\cite{wang2023query2doc} prompts $\mathcal{L}$ to write a short passage that would plausibly answer $q$ using $k$ in-context exemplars (e.g., $k{=}4$).
+\paragraph{Query2Doc: Few-shot pseudo-documents} \textbf{Query2Doc}~\cite{wang-etal-2023-query2doc} prompts $\mathcal{L}$ to write a short passage that would plausibly answer $q$ using $k$ in-context exemplars (e.g., $k{=}4$).
 The pseudo-document $g$ is then concatenated with $q$ to obtain $q^{+}=[q; g]$.
 For sparse retrieval, repeating the original query tokens before concatenation (e.g., five repetitions) preserves term salience; for dense models, $q$ and $g$ are joined with a separator and encoded jointly or separately.
-Q2D reliably improves BM25 on MS MARCO and TREC DL (e.g., up to $+15.2\%$ nDCG@10 on DL'20) and gives modest gains when used to augment dense training.
+Query2Doc reliably improves BM25 on MS MARCO~\cite{DBLP:conf/nips/NguyenRSGTMD16} and TREC DL (e.g., up to $+15.2\%$ nDCG@10 on DL'20) and gives modest gains when used to augment dense training.
 Trade-offs include single-shot hallucinations and non-trivial decoding latency.

 \paragraph{CoT-QE: Reason-then-expand prompting} \textbf{CoT-QE}~\cite{jagerman2023query} elicits an explanatory chain before the answer with a zero-shot prompt of the form: ``Answer the following query: \{q\}.
 Give the rationale before answering.''
 The produced rationale $g$ contains definitions, disambiguation cues, and facet hints; $[q; g]$ is issued to the retriever.
 A PRF-enhanced variant (CoT/PRF) injects the top-3 BM25 passages into the prompt to bias reasoning toward corpus-specific terminology.
-CoT-QE outperforms classical PRF baselines (e.g., Bo1, KL) and other prompt baselines on MS MARCO/BEIR, especially on top-heavy metrics (MRR@10, nDCG@10), and remains effective with smaller models.
+CoT-QE outperforms classical PRF baselines and other prompt baselines on MS MARCO~\cite{DBLP:conf/nips/NguyenRSGTMD16}/BEIR~\cite{thakur2021beir}, especially on top-heavy metrics (MRR@10, nDCG@10), and remains effective with smaller models.

 \paragraph{GAR: Generation-Augmented Retrieval}